Yaadha Buwadjarr-gu (Father's Day)

 1. Modern uses of family terms are different from the complex traditional uses.

-2. We also include resources for Dhaadhaa 'Pop' and garruu 'uncle'.
+2. We have also included some resources for Dhaadhaa 'Pop' and garruu 'uncle'.

 3. Word order is less important in Gamilaraay because there is a lot of grammatical information in the suffixes.
 However, in order to avoid confusion we are now using the same pattern for Father's Day, Mother's Day, Children's Day, etc.

-4. The word for 'father' is buwadjarr, although we have sometimes use Bubaa, 'Dad'.
+4. The word for 'father' is buwadjarr, although we can use Bubaa, 'Dad'.

 Artwork by Sharon (Dawnie) Wortley